prometheus/test-infra/infra/README.md

 # infra: A cli tool to create/scale/delete k8s clusters and deploy manifest files.

-Currently it supports GKE, but it is designed in a way that adding more providers should be easy.
+Currently it supports GKE, kind and EKS, but it is designed in a way that adding more providers should be easy.

 ### Parsing of files